paulcodrpub/tool-script/count-subunits-per-unit.md

        source data.
    ex: If largest unit number is unit 115, unit001, not unit1, should be in
        source data.
-5. Output is printed on Terminal only.
+5. Output is printed in Terminal only.

 # How to run it
 On local Mac